-If any nominee is unable or unwilling to stand for election at the time of the Annual Meeting, the person or persons appointed as proxies may nominate and vote for a replacement nominee or nominees recommended by our Board of Directors or they may vote for the balance of the named nominees without nomination of a replacement, and the Board may be reduced accordingly (provided that there shall be no less than three (3) nominees).
-At this time, our Board of Directors knows of no reason why any of the nominees would not be able or willing to serve as Director if elected.
+If Mr. Kramer becomes unable or unwilling to stand for election at the time of the Special Meeting, the shares represented by a validly executed proxy will be voted for the election of such other person as the Board of Directors may recommend in his place, unless the Board of Directors chooses to reduce the number of Directors serving on the Board.
+At this time, our Board of Directors knows of no reason why Mr. Kramer would not be able or willing to serve as Director if elected.